lili0415/lili0415.github.io/_pages/about.md

 # News
 <span class='anchor' id='news'></span>

+**2025.05 -** I will join Adobe as a Research Scientist Intern this summer 2025.
+Hope to have a great summer life in San Jose!

 **2025.04 -** We have a new paper using premise verification to prevent LLM from hallucinations; see our [Preprint](https://arxiv.org/pdf/2504.06438).

 **2025.04 -** We have a new paper on VLM jailbreak detection; see our [Preprint](https://arxiv.org/pdf/2504.03770).